 Unlike many rival AICs, EVGA goes old school by having a full-width PCB, although there are a number of cutouts on the right-hand side for through-the-PCB cooling.
 No complaints on the heatsink front as ICX models have previously demonstrated good ability in balancing noise against performance.
 An 8-phase power supply drives the cut-down GA104 GPU, while another couple serves the memory.

-Having baked-in ICX technology results in nine sensors dotted around the board, all viewable from within the EVGA Precision X utility, which is handy for enthusiasts who want to know every last morsel of information.
+Having baked-in ICX is limited to the style of cooler.
+This card does without the usual nine sensors dotted around the PCB for full-on ICX models.
 The trio of fans, meanwhile, turns off below 55°C. The switch-on/off is gradual and smooth.

 The rear metal heatsink has a honeycombed pattern more for show as it acts as a brace rather than for cooling duties - there's nothing of note making contact with it.
 We prefer this sleeker design to the RTX 3080 XC3 Gaming because there's no visible GPU brace on the rear and EVGA gets rid of the rather ungainly front.